James Alexandrou

-James Alekos Alexandrou (born 12 April 1985) is an English actor and filmmaker.
-He is known for portraying the role of Martin Fowler in the BBC One soap opera EastEnders from 1996 to 2007.
+James Alekos Alexandrou (born 12 April 1985) is a British actor and filmmaker from London.
+He is known for playing Martin Fowler in the BBC One soap opera EastEnders from 1996 to 2007.
 He was also the presenter of Bizarre Crime on BBC Three.

 Early life

-Alexandrou was born in Hackney, London, to a Greek Cypriot father and an English mother.
+Alexandrou was born in London to a Greek Cypriot father and an English mother.
 He has two sisters, one older, one a twin, as well as a younger brother.
 He was educated at Chingford Foundation School in Waltham Forest, as well as at Anna Scher Theatre School.

 Career

 Alexandrou's acting career began in 1996, when he auditioned successfully for the role of Martin Fowler in the BBC One soap opera EastEnders.
 The character was created shortly after the show's inception in 1985, with the role becoming vacant following the departure of actor Jon Peyton Price in 1996.
 Alexandrou appeared as Grant in the short film Blessed Burden in 1999.

 In July 2003 he participated in a "Soap Stars Special" edition of The Weakest Link.
 Over Christmas of 2005, Alexandrou starred in the crime caper, Who Stole The Snowman?
 On 14 April 2006, it was announced that Alexandrou would leave EastEnders in Autumn 2007.
 He and Natalie Cassidy, who played his on-screen wife Sonia Fowler, left on 2 February 2007 (to tie in with the exits of Wendy Richard and Ray Brooks).
 When asked about his departure Alexandrou said, "I've decided to leave the show to experience other aspects of my industry.
 Having turned 21, I felt it was a good time to leave.
 I owe everything to the show and would love to come back one day - that's if EastEnders would have me."
 On 12 October 2014, it was announced that actor James Bye would be taking over playing the role in the character's return to Albert Square.
 According to BBC News, Alexandrou was said to have "given his blessing to the recasting of the role."
 When interviewed, Alexandrou implicitly stated that he had turned down the opportunity to return to the show.

 In early 2007, Alexandrou appeared in the play The Homecoming opposite Harold Pinter for BBC Radio 3.

 Alexandrou toured the UK and Norway with the British Shakespeare Company from June to September 2007.
 He played Pistol in Henry V, and Orlando in As You Like It.
 It was incorrectly reported that he turned down the chance to replace Daniel Radcliffe in the West End revival of Equus in 2007.